Girl in Gold Boots

 Girl in Gold Boots is a 1968 crime/drama film about the seedy underworld of go-go dancing, directed by Ted V. Mikels, who also directed The Astro-Zombies.
-It was Mikels' first movie for his own company, Gemini.
+It was Mikels's first movie for his own company, Gemini.

 Plot

 Michele is a young woman working with her abusive father at a diner.
-She quits her waitressing job when she meets a patron, Buz, who initially came in to rob the place at gunpoint instead invites her to Los Angeles where he promises Michele his sister, the famous Joan Nickels, can land her a job as a dancer at a Hollywood nightclub.
+She quits her waitressing job when she meets a patron, Buz, who initially came in to rob the place at gunpoint, but instead invites her to Los Angeles where he promises Michele his sister, the famous Joan Nichols, can land her a job as a dancer at a Hollywood nightclub.
 The two drive off to L.A. and pick up a traveling musician, Critter.
 Once in Hollywood, Michele immediately lands a job as a go-go dancer, Critter as a janitor, and Buz as a drug dealer.
 Michele soon discovers Buz is heavily involved in the underbelly of the club scene and she becomes witness to the club's drug trade and prostitution connections.